-Once your degree has been conferred at a degree ceremony either in person or in absentia, you will automatically receive a degree certificate.
-This will be either presented to you by your college on the day of the graduation ceremony, or posted to you.
+Once your degree has been conferred at a degree ceremony, either in person or in absentia, you will automatically receive a degree certificate.
+This will be presented to you by your college on the day of your graduation ceremony or posted to you after the event.

 Students who have completed an award bearing non-matriculated course (certificate or diploma) with the Department for Continuing Education will receive an award certificate from the Department.

-If you graduated prior to October 2010 and did not receive your degree certificate following the ceremony, you are entitled to request a free copy.
-Certificates can be ordered through the University online shop, or by completing the postal order form (for free of charge certificates, or payment by cheque only) from the ‘Related documents’ section on the right hand side of this page.
+If you graduated prior to February 2010 and did not receive your degree certificate following the ceremony, you are entitled to request an initial free copy.

-If you have passed your examinations and have not had your degree conferred at a degree ceremony, or if you have attended a ceremony but require proof of your award to present to a third party, you can request a degree confirmation letter free of charge.
+As an alternative to certificates, you may be eligible to request a digital Degree Confirmation Letter (dDCL), which can be ordered through the University’s online shop, free of charge.
+If you have passed your examinations and have not had your degree conferred at a degree ceremony, or if you have attended a ceremony but require proof of your award to present to a third party, you can request a digital degree confirmation letter.
 The letter will confirm that you have successfully completed your course at the University of Oxford, the dates of attendance and the classification you received.
+These letters cannot be issued if you have not completed your course yet.

 Tier 1 Post Study Work visa applications

-On 6 April 2012, Tier 1 (Post Study Work) closed to new applicants and, for the purpose of applying for this visa we will no longer be able to issue a degree confirmation letter.
-Visit after your studies.
+On 6 April 2012, Tier 1 (Post Study Work) closed to new applicants and we will no longer be able to issue a degree confirmation letter for the purpose of applying for this visa.
+Visit our 'after your studies' section for more information.

 The name which you held when you completed your degree (granted 'leave to supplicate') will be the name on your degree certificate and degree confirmation letter.
 The only retrospective changes that can be made are where an administrative error has occurred or where the University is required to make a retrospective change under the provisions of the Gender Recognition Act 2004.